frikinside/jquery.go-binary/README.md

 # Go Binary jQuery plugin

-A simple plugin to shuffle text
+A simple plugin to randomize every letter of a text in a binary style

 ## Live Demo